wrnrlr/prelude/readme.md

 h('button', {onClick:e => n(i => i + 1)}, n)
 ```

-Be adviced, the event handler MUST always have one argument even if this is not being used otherwise hyperscript will confuse it for a signal
+Be adviced, the event handler MUST always have one argument even if this is not being used, lest HyperScript confuses it for a signal
-and won't call the event handler function.
+and ignores the events.

 ```js
 // Ok